 The aurora is a beautiful sight.
-In this article, we will explain how it works.
+In this new lesson of the Windy.app Meteorological Textbook (WMT) and newsletter for better weather forecasting you will learn more about Aurora and how it works.

 It’s nice when it’s sunny.
 It’s also important to know that sunlight is a stream of very small particles — meaning radiation.

 The Sun’s radiation consists of dangerous particles, so it’s harmful by itself.
 If you go to space now not in a spaceship but in your hoodie — you’ll burn at once, first of all because of the radiation.

 The Earth’s magnetic field is what keeps us safe, creating a protective shield.
 It forms an arch closing on the poles.
 It looks like that.

 Earth’s magnetic field.
 Illustration: Valerya Milovanova / Windy.app

 Remember — magnetic poles are different from the geographical ones!
 The former are related to the circular currents in the Earth’s iron core and the latter — to the Earth’s axis.

 Remember physics classes and the experiments with magnets?
 The red side attracts the blue one and pushes away another red one.